John Dewey: Visits to China and Japan

-In these two years, Dewey gave nearly 200 lectures to Chinese audiences and wrote nearly monthly articles for Americans in The New Republic and other magazines.
+In these two years, Dewey visited 11 of China's provinces.
+He gave nearly 200 lectures to Chinese audiences and wrote nearly monthly articles for Americans in The New Republic and other magazines.
 Well aware of both Japanese expansionism into China and the attraction of Bolshevism to some Chinese, Dewey advocated that Americans support China's transformation and that Chinese base this transformation in education and social reforms, not revolution.
 Hundreds and sometimes thousands of people attended the lectures, which were interpreted by Hu Shih.
 For these audiences, Dewey represented "Mr. Democracy" and "Mr. Science," the two personifications which they thought of representing modern values and hailed him as "the American Confucius".
-His lectures were lost at the time but have been rediscovered and were published in 2015.
+These lectures were widely published in Chinese media and journals, as well as published in book-length collected editions.
+His lectures were re-published in 2015.

+During his time in China, Dewey met with Sun Yat-sen, reform-minded intellectuals, and the warlord Yan Xishan.
 Dewey's lecture on "Three Contemporary Philosophers: Bertrand Russell, Henri Bergson and William James" at Peking University in 1919 was attended by a young Mao Zedong.